muazhurani/mesk-ulkhitam/README.md

 - **Audio Integration**: Each verse is accompanied by its audio recitation, providing an immersive experience.
 - **Background Video Customization**: Users can choose a background video for their generated clip, adding a visual dimension to the audio and text.
 - **Web Interface**: The application offers a user-friendly web interface for easy navigation and operation.
-- **Verse image generation**: The application offers a user-friendly web interface for easy navigation and operation.
+- **Verse image generation**: Gives you the ability to generate images of the verses with there translation, to then use them in your own projects.

 ## How to Use